-The themes which the EYFS curriculum is delivered through are set within our Curriculum documentation for each half term.
+The themes which the EYFS curriculum is delivered through are set within our curriculum documentation for each half term.
 The themes are purposefully broad so that learning can be developed according to the children's interests.
+Stories, books, songs and rhymes are linked to each area.